Puglia - Let’s take you on a tour!

 Known as the sun drenched heel of Italy’s boot, Puglia entices it’s visitors to embrace a slower way of living.

-From whitewashed towns and fields of ancient olive tress to the coves and cliffs of the coast, come and discover the reason we have decided to say ‘I do’ in Puglia.
+From whitewashed towns and fields of ancient olive trees to the coves and cliffs of the coast, come and discover the reason we have decided to say ‘I do’ in Puglia.

 Monopoli

 Monopoli is the perfect blend of charm and romance, where ancient stone streets meet the crystal-clear Adriatic.
 Its historic old town whispers tales of centuries past, with narrow alleys leading to sun-kissed piazzas.
-The seafront is a dreamy backdrop for intimate sunsets, while seaside castles and Baroque churches set the stage for a breathtaking wedding.
-Picture saying "I do" with the sound of waves in the background, surrounded by loved ones.
-Enjoy local seafood at waterfront restaurants and relax in luxurious boutique hotels.
-With its warm charm and timeless beauty, Monopoli is a wedding destination that feels like a living fairytale.
-The town’s laid-back vibe and stunning views create an unforgettable setting for your special day.
-Celebrate love in a town that blends history, culture, and the magic of the sea.
-Make your wedding unforgettable in Monopoli, where every moment feels like a dream.
+Enjoy local seafood at waterfront restaurants and relax in boutique bars.
+With its warm charm and timeless beauty, Monopoli offers a laid-back vibe and stunning views.

 Polignano a Mare